kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/merged_documentation.md

 - **Hydra Configuration**
   All parameters (data paths, transformations, hyperparameters) are separated from the code in a single source of truth.
 With Hydra’s override syntax, you can quickly switch between data versions (e.g., v0, v1, …) or transformations (lag_columns, drop_rare_drgs, etc.) at runtime, without modifying your core Python scripts.

+- **Smart use of defaults lists within config groups** We define the defaults for each config group within `base.yaml` files.
+These 'base' configs are added to the defaults list of more specific configs and overwritten only where needed.
+No duplication.

 - **Data Versioning with DVC**
-  Each pipeline stage (e.g., ingestion, transformation, modeling) is declared in `configs/pipeline/base.yaml`.
+  Each pipeline stage (e.g., ingestion, transformation, modeling) is only declared in `configs/pipeline/base.yaml` and written to `dvc.yaml`.
 DVC then tracks every data transformation, ensuring that any version of the dataset or code can be reproduced exactly.
 This eliminates confusion around which data was used for which experiment.

+- **We added support for `plots` in pipeline/base.yaml** `dependencies/template/generate_dvc_yaml_core.py` now checks for plots in `configs/pipeline/base.yaml`.
+It generates the plots section in `dvc.yaml`, if present.

 - **Experiment Tracking with MLflow**
-  Scripts like `rf_optuna_trial.py` or `ridge_optuna_trial.py` automatically log metrics and artifacts (model pickles, permutation importances, etc.) to MLflow.
+  Scripts like `rf_optuna_trial.py` or `ridge_optuna_trial.py` automatically log metrics and artifacts (model pickles, permutation importances, etc.) to MLflow (under MLflow's default folder `mlruns`).
 This makes it easy to compare multiple runs side by side, roll back to past models, or share results with your team.

 - **Modular Transformations**
   Each transformation is a small, testable function in `dependencies/transformations/`.
 The configuration for which columns to shift, which DRGs to drop, and other parameters lives in matching YAML files under `configs/transformations/`.
 This approach keeps transformations atomic and easy to swap in and out.

+- **All Transformations share the same structure** Each includes one dataclass and one transformation function.
+We use a single-function-per-transformation approach to keep transformations concise and clear.
+Universal tasks—such as reading/writing data, metadata processing, or merging—are handled in a dedicated dependencies module.
+Any repeated logic across transformations is refactored into shared code, ensuring maintainability, clarity, and minimal duplication.

 - **Metadata Logging**
   Every time you generate a new CSV, the pipeline creates a JSON metadata file (including row count, column types, file hash, etc.).
 This extra layer of traceability helps ensure that any data artifacts you produce can be audited or reproduced later on.

 #### Why Aim for this "Trifecta"?